petevb/cli-test/README.md

 "translate", other bits not so much.

 But I thought it would be useful to try and learn Angular for the task.
 It was, very useful.
 I learnt a lot but it's still a steep learning curve.
+The app borrows/reuses quite a bit from the ["Tour of Heroes"](https://angular.io/docs/ts/latest/tutorial/) tutorial.

 My test specs are behind.
 Sorry.